Keizaal/Keizaal/TROUBLESHOOTING.md

 If you are having issues with the custom Keizaal intro video, enable the "Restore Vanilla Intro Video" mod in the Optionals section of Mod Organizer.

-### "*Skyrim is capped at 72 FPS.*"

-The mod True Directional Movement will cause animations to break if the framerate goes over 75 FPS, so I've capped the FPS to 72 in order to prevent that.

 ### "*UI Elementals are being cut off the screen"*

 You probably have an 21:9 monitor, Skyrim's UI is designed only for a 16:9 aspect ratio.
 To fix this simply enable all the mods under "Ultrawide Fixes" in Mod Organizer.